Support and Services

 To register for the service for free go to www.childcare.co.uk/register

 It was promised that from autumn 2015 Tax-Free Childcare will be available to nearly 2 million households to help with the cost of childcare, enabling more parents to go out to work, if they want to, to provide greater security for their families.
-However with the budget in July 2015 this has now been delayed to 2017.
+However with the budget in July 2015 this had been delayed to 2017.

 The scheme will be available for children up to the age of 12.
 For every 80p you or someone else pays in, the government will top up an extra 20p.
 To qualify, parents will have to be in work, earning just over an average of £50 a week and not more than £150,000 per year.
 The scheme will also be available for parents who are self-employed.